The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Mid-September to early October

-Tahquamenon Falls State Park, on the Upper Peninsula, is best known for its Upper Falls: As one of the largest waterfalls east of the Mississippi, it spans more than 200 feet and has a drop of over 50 feet.
+Tahquamenon Falls State Park, on the Upper Peninsula, is best known for its Upper Falls: As one of the largest waterfalls east of the Mississippi, it’s more than 200 feet wide and has a drop of over 50 feet.
 Downstream, you can find Lower Falls, which consists of five smaller waterfalls pooling around an island.
-Although hikers descend in summer to traverse the nearly 40 miles of trails, the park is resplendent in fall.
+Although this is a popular summer spot for hikers to traverse more than 35 miles of trails, the park is resplendent in fall.
 Across its 46,000 acres, trees in practically all shades of yellow, orange, and red frame the dramatic vistas.

-About a 20-minute drive from Tahquamenon Falls State Park, Magnuson Grand Lakefront Paradise is a lakeside getaway located on Lake Superior’s Whitefish Bay.
+About a 20-minute drive from Tahquamenon Falls State Park, Magnuson Grand Lakefront Paradise is located on Lake Superior’s Whitefish Bay.
+In addition to offering a complimentary breakfast, the stay also has a hot tub and sauna.

 5. Talkeetna, Alaska